michaeltkuo/localmind/README.md

 - Recent tech: "What's new in TypeScript 5.4?"
 - Documentation: "How do I use React Server Components?"
 - Real-time data: "Current trends in web development"

+**Technical Details:**
+- Uses Ollama's tool-calling architecture for seamless integration
+- Search results are fetched first, then the AI generates a streaming response
+- Status indicators show when the AI is searching vs. generating response
+- Smooth transition from "searching" to streaming without UI flashing

 **Privacy Note:** Web searches are performed using DuckDuckGo's privacy-friendly API.
 No personal data is tracked.